 c) If Mobile Based

-If you are working on Mobile applications, you should know that on which mobile operating systems you have to run your test cases.
+If you are working on Mobile applications, you should know which mobile operating systems you have to run your test cases.
 If your application runs on both Android and IOS, your tool should support that.
 Selenium has separate drivers to run scripts on Android, IOS, Windows Phone, and BlackBerry.
-You can also use a separate tool for each of the Mobile OS.
-There is Robotium for Android, Appium for both IOS and Android and CodedUI for Windows phone apps.

 Question #4: Does the tool support the technologies and third-party controls used in your application?

-This is a very important aspect while selecting the tool.
-You should know first hand that what technologies are being used in your application.
+This is a very important aspect of selecting the tool.
+You should know firsthand what technologies are being used in your application.
 Consult your developers and write these down.
-If they are using HTML 5 or SilverLight in web applications, beware, there are not many automation tools to support them.
-If the tool claims support for these technologies, download the trial version of that tool and try to identify different objects in your application.
-If the tool fails to identify them, then their claim is false.
-That activity will save you from the afterward misery.
+If they are using HTML 5 or SilverLight in web applications, beware, that there are not many automation tools to support them.

-Y = Supported, N =Not Supported, U = Unknown
+Y = Supported, N = Not Supported, U = Unknown

 Question #6: Does the tool support connecting to different Data Sources?

-If we are using an automation framework like keyword driven or data-driven, we need to have the ability to connect our tool to any data source.
+If we are using an automation framework like keyword-driven or data-driven, we need to have the ability to connect our tool to any data source.
 If the tool provides connectivity with different data sources easily, it will be very beneficial.

 Question #7: How is the reporting mechanism of the automation tool?

 When we execute the script, it will either pass or fail.
-In case of the pass, there is not much information needed except for the duration and environment info.
+In the case of the pass, there is not much information needed except for the duration and environment info.
 But in case of failure, we need a comprehensive report about the failure.
-The report should tell us that exactly on which step the script fails.
+The report should tell us exactly on which step the script fails.
 A snapshot of the moment of failure will be an added advantage.

 Question #8: Can the tool be integrated with test case and bug management repositories?